 My association with bikes began, as it often happens, with a hand-me-down.
-In this case, there were two – my dad’s Bajaj Chetak and my fauji uncle’s Jawa, lovingly maintained by the Madras Sappers’ MT pool.
+In my case, there were two – my dad’s Bajaj Chetak and my fauji uncle’s Jawa, lovingly maintained by the Madras Sappers’ MT pool.
 No prizes for guessing which one I rode the most.

 The scooter lasted longer, though.
 It got me through pre-university in Bangalore, college in Mangalore and through my first job as a marketing executive at United Parcel Service.
 I got my first taste of riding there – 60 kilometres or more in traffic, every day.
 I rode it to the coast when I started my MBA in Manipal and rode it back two years (and many beaches) later.
 It lasted well into my first job in advertising till, after a good 14 years of rough riding, it finally fell apart and was traded in for a Suzuki Samurai.

 I have no complaints about the Samurai; it truly lived up to its ‘no-problem bike’ promise.
 But, a year later, in 2003, came a call that marked the beginning of its end.